 - Unnecessary and burdensome codes and land use restrictions need to be evaluated constantly to make sure we’re not creating an environment that discourages growth.

 - Police.
 Our Nampa police department has done a great job over the decades.
 Gang violence and deadly crime aren’t welcome in Nampa.
 Pro-active and efficient police work has helped reduce crime.
 As we grow, we must make sure that quality isn’t compromised as our department serves more people and a larger grid.

 - Fire.
 Our Nampa fire department has done a great job.
 We must make sure their response time remains the same as we scale up as a city.

 - Revenue has been down as violations have decreased because of fewer citations.
 I think we all enjoy the fewer citations.
 We certainly don’t want to depend on citation revenue as a model for funding.
-This underscores how important it is to have a sustainable funding model for public safety as we continue to grow, making sure that new growth brings the best return for cost of services of our infrastructure.
+This underscores how important it is to have a sustainable funding model for public safety as we continue to grow, making sure that new growth brings the best return for the cost of services of our infrastructure.

 - Volunteer.
-I encourage citizens to help volunteer where they can to help assist our service to the city.
+I encourage citizens to help volunteer, where they can, to help assist our service to the city.
 There are opportunities for citizens to serve in various capacities, allowing our sworn personnel to instead devote their time on matters more pressing to public safety.